Samratmitra1999/FINAL-YEAR-PROJECT/README.md

 <!-- Features -->
 ### :dart: Features

-- 👉Create a model that will detect a car in a live stream or video and recognize characters on number plate of the car .
+- 👉Create a model that will detect a car in an image and recognize characters on number plate of the car .
 - 👉Secondly , it will use the characters and fetch the owners information using RTO API’s .
 - 👉Create a Web portal where all this information will be displayed (using Html, Css, and Javascript).